camunda/camunda-docs-manual/site/src/documents/api-references/rest/process-definition/put-activate-suspend-by-id.html.md

 ---

-Activate or suspend a given process definition by id.
+Activate or suspend a given process definition by id or by latest version of process definition key.

 Method
 ------

 PUT `/process-definition/{id}/suspended`

+PUT `/process-definition/key/{key}/suspended`

 Parameters
 ----------